standstaff/docs2/_xcl/dep/obl-arg.md

 udver: '2'
 ---

-The relation `obl:arg` for oblique arguments and distinguishes them from adjuncts (such as specifications of time, location, manner or instrument), which use the plain `obl` [obl]() relation.
+The relation `obl:arg` for oblique arguments and distinguishes them from adjuncts (such as specifications of time, location, manner or instrument), which use the plain [obl]() relation.
 Two types of oblique arguments are marked by `obl:arg` in the UD_Classical_Armenian-CAVaL treebank:

 * Agents expressed by the genitive case in the periphrastic perfect tenses: